Corporate Headquarters, Palo Alto, CA

 President, Bon Appétit Management Company Foundation

-Maisie Greenawalt joined Bon Appétit Management Company in 1994 and has since been instrumental in shaping our overall strategic direction.
+Maisie Ganzler (formerly Greenawalt) joined Bon Appétit Management Company in 1994 and has since been instrumental in shaping our overall strategic direction.
 Maisie oversees Bon Appétit’s culinary development and purchasing policy efforts as well as leads the marketing and communications initiatives.
 Additionally, Maisie is cofounder and president of the Bon Appétit Management Company Foundation, whose mission is to educate people about how their food choices affect the global environment and local economies.
 In 1999, Maisie helped develop the Farm to Fork program, a groundbreaking company-wide initiative to buy locally, and has since helped create and launch a number of Bon Appétit’s other progressive sustainable initiatives and purchasing policies, among them the Circle of Responsibility program in 2003, farm-animal antibiotics reduction in 2002, and the Eat Local Challenge and cage-free shell eggs in 2005.
 Most recently, Maisie has been focused on farmworker rights.
-She is on the board of Food Alliance, North America's most comprehensive third-party certification for the production, processing, and distribution of sustainable food; and on the board of a new integrated labor standards initiative led by United Farm Workers, Pesticide Action Network, and the Consumer Federation of America.
+She is on the steering committee of the Equitable Food Initiative, a new, integrated labor standards initiative led by United Farm Workers, Pesticide Action Network, and the Consumer Federation of America; she served from 20010-2013 on the board of Food Alliance, North America's most comprehensive third-party certification for the production, processing, and distribution of sustainable food.
 She was named a Silicon Valley Woman of Influence in 2012.
 Maisie graduated from Cornell University’s School of Hotel Administration.
 [Go to extended bio]

 Bonnie Azab Powell